Understanding Certifications for Electronic Hardware Products

 Most electronic products require multiple certifications in order to be sold.
-The certifications required depends on the product specifics and the countries in which it will be marketed.
+Which certifications you will need depends on your product specifics and the countries where you will market and sell it.

-Certifications may not be the most captivating subject, but to succeed it’s essential you understand the certifications required for your product.
+Certifications may not be the most captivating subject, but it’s essential that you understand all the certifications required for your product.

 We’ll mainly discuss certifications necessary in the United States, Canada, and the EU.
 However, other countries and regions will likely have very similar requirements.